NoroffFEU/development-platforms/chatGPT-case-study.md

 The history of ChatGPT itself is very short.
 However, there are previous relevant events that give a more complete insight of the context of its introduction.

 - 23rd March 2016.
-Microsoft releases Tey, a Twitter chat bot that was shut down shortly after because it learnt offensive language.
+Microsoft releases Tay, a Twitter chat bot that was shut down shortly after because it learnt offensive language.

 - 11th June 2018.
 OpenAI releases "Improving Language Understanding by Generative Pre-Training", a paper presenting the differences between natural language processing (NLP) models and Generative Pre-Training (GPT).